milosm-Bgd/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
-I'm Milos. :) I am Data professional and passionate about data enngineering and data analysis.
+I'm Milos. :) I am Data professional and passionate about Data Engineering and Data Analysis.
 I have made this project which I wanted to share with you in order to make small community of developers with a goal to share knowledge, experiences & to improve ourselves inside the data domain.
 Please feel free tp share your comments and opinions.
 Thanks & let's stay in touch.